kerrizor/kerrizor.com/source/_posts/2015-05-14-serendipity-and-ruby-objects.markdown

 Don't get distracted from the task you were attempting to accomplish.
 Time box yourself to 5 or 10 minutes, and if you haven't solved why it's behaving the way it is, but have an alternate solution, simply tuck the bizarre code away somewhere for future research.

 ### Create a hypothesis and experiment
 Use the tried and true Scientific Method.
 Think about the language you're working in normally behaves; what causes similar effects?
-What might be behavior, given the outcome?
-The consider how you could test that idea; if the language works the way you think it does, what would happen in the REPL if you changed an input value, or how you worked with the result?
+What might be the behavior, given the outcome?
+Then consider how you could test that idea; if the language works the way you think it does, what would happen in the REPL if you changed an input value, or how you worked with the result?

 ### Read the docs
 It's rare to have a language, framework, or library without some kind of documentation.
 Identify what the best resources are for your particular case - online, desktop app like Dash, command-line man pages, or even documentation that ships inside a REPL.
 Learn how to read the documentation source you choose, how to search, navigate, and expand definitions, and read it when you're surprised by something, *even when you think you won't understand it.*